ably/ably-java/README.md

 This library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done:

-* Replace all references of the current version number with the new version number (check [pom.xml](./pom.xml) and [build.gradle](.build.gradle)) and commit the changes
+* Replace all references of the current version number with the new version number (check this file [README.md](./README.md) and [build.gradle](./build.gradle)) and commit the changes
 * Run [`github_changelog_generator`](https://github.com/skywinder/Github-Changelog-Generator) to automate the update of the [CHANGELOG](./CHANGELOG.md).
 Once the CHANGELOG has completed, manually change the `Unreleased` heading and link with the current version number such as `v0.8.4`.
 Also ensure that the `Full Changelog` link points to the new version tag instead of the `HEAD`.
 Commit this change.
 * Add a tag and push to origin such as `git tag v0.8.4 && git push origin v0.8.4`
-* Run `gradle lib:jar && gradle fullJar` to build the JARs for this release
+* Run `gradle java:assemble` to build the JARs for this release
-* Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release, then attach the generated JARs in the folder `lib/build/libs`
+* Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release, then attach the generated JARs (`ably-java-0.8.4.jar` and `ably-java-0.8.4-full.jar`) in the folder `java/build/libs`

 ### Publishing to JCentre (Maven)

 * Go to the home page https://bintray.com/ably-io/ably/java.
 Select [New version](https://bintray.com/ably-io/ably/java/new/version), enter the new version such as "0.8.4" in name and save
-* Run `gradle generateRelease uploadArchives` locally to generate the files
+* Run `gradle java:generateRelease` locally to generate the files
 * Open local relative folder such as `/lib/build/release/0.8.4/`
 * Then go to the new version in JFrog Bintray and go to files such as https://bintray.com/ably-io/ably/java/0.8.4#files/io/ably/ably-java, then click on Upload files
 * Type in `io/ably/ably-java/0.8.4` into "Target Repository Path" ensuring the correct version is included.
-The drag in the files in `/lib/build/release/0.8.4/`
+The drag in the files in `java/build/release/0.8.4/`
 * You will see a notice "You have 8 unpublished item(s) for this version", make sure you click "Publish".
 Wait a few minutes and check that your version has all the necessary files at https://bintray.com/ably-io/ably/java/v0.8.4?sort=&order=#files/io/ably/ably-java/0.8.4 for example.

 ## Support, feedback and troubleshooting